 Construction software isn’t new.
 For years, teams have been using apps and tools to facilitate various stages of projects, including preconstruction, design, and operations.

-But the need for construction management software — specifically modern and robust solutions — continues to grow.
+But the need for construction project management software — specifically modern and robust solutions — continues to grow.
 Projects today are a lot more complex and companies increasingly face pressure to improve construction productivity and profitability.

 The right technology (including software) can help construction firms do all that, and most industry players recognize this.
 Research by USG + U.S. Chamber of Commerce Commercial Construction Index (CCI) found that 78% of contractors believe that advanced tech can increase labor productivity and 75% believe it can improve the management of project schedules.